-I came across the week it launched when a few influencers that I follow started sharing talking about representation, asking questions around the media and beauty and inviting their followers to share their beauty stories.
+I came across it the week it launched when a few influencers that I follow started talking about representation, asking questions around the media and beauty, and inviting their followers to share their beauty stories.
 Then the project launched – #ShowUS, produced in collaboration with Getty Images and Girlgaze.
-These three entities collaborated to produce the world’s largest stock library created by women and non-binary individuals; the purpose of this library is to shatter beauty stereotypes and provide the media and advertisers with imagery that is inclusive and representative of all women.
+These three entities collaborated to produce the world’s largest stock library created by women and non-binary individuals.
+The purpose of this library is to shatter beauty stereotypes and provide the media and advertisers with imagery that is inclusive and representative of all women.
 Doves doesn’t always get it right but when they do, boy do they get it right!

-Dove has consistently championed body positivity and over the years has produced campaigns that have encouraged to see women and girls to view their body’s through a different and more positive lens.
+Dove has consistently championed body positivity and over the years it has produced campaigns that have encouraged women and girls to view their bodies through a different, more positive lens.
 This campaign is no different; the stock library currently features 179 women from 39 countries, created in collaboration with 116 women and non-binary photographers.

 How Dove used social media:

-Dove partnered with body positivity influencers like Thickleeyonce, Siphokazi Veti, Elle Rose, etc. to introduce and promote the project.
+Dove partnered with body positivity influencers including Thickleeyonce, Siphokazi Veti, and Elle Rose, to introduce and promote the project.
 The project was all over my Instagram stories and timeline, Twitter, Facebook and YouTube.
-Dove, Getty Images and Girlgaze collectively flooded their social channels with the visuals from the campaign, so did the models and photographers involved.
+Dove, Getty Images and Girlgaze collectively flooded their social channels with the visuals from the campaign and so did the models and photographers involved.
 This strategic delivery of the content ensured that the campaign reached different communities all over the world.

 “We believe beauty should be a source of confidence, and not anxiety.
 That’s why we are here to help women everywhere develop a positive relationship with the way they look, helping them raise their self-esteem and realise their full potential.”

-Honorable mentions must go Nike for their Dream Crazy campaign that took multiple awards at Cannes recently; it’s a wonderful example of impeccable storytelling and I’ve loved watching the campaign narrative evolve and expand to include more body’s and stories.
-There are lots of lessons that these campaigns can teach marketers about being meaningful in their marketing efforts and look at how they can use their budgets to sell products but also inspire.
+Honorable mentions must go Nike for their Dream Crazy campaign that took multiple awards at Cannes recently; it’s a wonderful example of impeccable storytelling and I’ve loved watching the campaign narrative evolve and expand to include more bodies and stories.
+There are lots of lessons that these campaigns can teach marketers about being meaningful in their marketing efforts and looking at how they can use their budgets to sell products and also inspire.